fadalid/SQLchallenge-DannysDiner/README.md

 	</summary>
 </details>

+3. What was the first item from the menu purchased by each customer?
 <details>
   <summary>
-3. What was the first item from the menu purchased by each customer?
+		SQL Query
   </summary>

 ```SQL